daniloster/pilot-mvc5-angular-lazy-load/README.md

 ### Javascript
 Well, let's start coding in javascript.
 But not before we realize some concepts, ok?
 Javascript it is really flexible and a powerful language.
-Sometimes, a set of aspects can be commonly classified as unfavorable, could be also understood as good features.
+Sometimes, a set of aspects that can be commonly classified as unfavorable, could be also understood as good features.
+So, what do I mean?
+Javascript is weakly typed, also, it has not properly a definition for classes.
+We will see how it is possible implement classes with attributes and methods.
+But, basically, javascript is composed by primitive types as String, Number, undefined and null.
+In addition of complex types as function, object (instance of a function or json element), Array, Date.

 #### First steps